 “It is clear from the evidence compiled by the committee that M.E./CFS is a serious, chronic, complex, multi-system disease that frequently and dramatically limits the activities of affected patients.”

 In its guideline for M.E./CFS, the National Institute for Health and Care Excellence (NICE) acknowledges that the physical symptoms of M.E. can be as disabling as multiple sclerosis, systemic lupus erythematosus, rheumatoid arthritis, congestive heart failure and other chronic conditions.
+More recent research shows that M.E. scores lower on health-related quality of life tests than most other chronic conditions.

 One person told us: